Key Takeaways

 5. Are aromatherapy sleep rituals safe for children?

 Aromatherapy can be used cautiously around children when gentle oils and low concentrations are chosen.
-However, certain essential oils may not be suitable for young children, so it is best to research safety guidelines or consult a professional before use.
+However, certain essential oils may not be suitable for young children, so it is best to consult a pediatrician or check guidance from HealthyChildren.org (AAP) before use.